An Ambitious National Programme

 Automated Sharing of Intelligence across a Significant User-base

-The resulting system has enabled police forces and law enforcement agencies to share intelligence efficiently across the UK.
-Implementation of an automated data provision solution has saved time and effort that would otherwise have been spent transferring data manually.
-In addition, with effective data management functionality the information supplied to PND is streamlined and reliable.
-As of August 2016, the PND system is handling more than 1.5 billion records and 19.5 million images.
-Furthermore, the system has a capacity to serve 12,000 users.
-Subsequent to their initial engagement on PND, Datalynx has continued to provide support services for a further 8 years and is now providing subject matter expertise to the National Law Enforcement Data Programme (NLEDP) which will deliver the next generation of integrated law enforcement data services.
+The resulting system is now available for police forces and law enforcement agencies to share intelligence efficiently across the UK.
+Implementation of an automated data provision solution (LynxPND) has saved time and effort that would otherwise have been spent transferring data manually.
+Additionally, with effective data management functionality, the information supplied to the PND is streamlined and reliable.
+The PND system now handles more than 1.5 billion records and twenty million images.
+Furthermore, the system has the capacity to serve 12,000 users.
+Subsequent to their initial engagement on PND, Datalynx has continued to provide support services for a further ten years.
+Looking ahead, the company is now providing subject matter expertise to the National Law Enforcement Data Programme (NLEDP), which will deliver the next generation of integrated law enforcement data services.